Financing a Dental Practice Acquisition

 If you’re feeling overwhelmed, we can guide you on what you should be mindful of to ensure you get the best financing for your dental practice.
 Contact us today.

 Banks are going to want to see that you have at least $50K stashed away, even though you won’t be using it in the purchase.
 Why?
 Because they’re taking a bet on you, and they want to know that you’re not living hand-to-mouth.
-It’s also a hedge for a new practice owner, a bit of a rainy-day fund if needed early on and things aren’t going perfectly.
+It’s also a hedge for a new practice owner, a bit of a rainy-day fund if needed early on.

 Start the lending process early and use expert guidance to set yourself up for dental practice financing success.